SVRepair: Structured Visual Reasoning for Automated Program Repair: Experiments

-As shown in Table~\ref{tab:Mermaid_Diagram}, SVR achieves a 94.29\% Rendering Accuracy, comparable to the much larger Qwen3-VL-235B (94.97\%) and significantly higher than Qwen3-VL-8B.
-Notably, SVR reaches the highest SSIM (0.7892).
-While large-scale models maintain syntax, their lower SSIM indicates difficulty preserving spatial relationships.
-SVR’s superior SSIM confirms its effectiveness in capturing fine-grained structural data for high-fidelity reconstruction.
+As shown in Table~\ref{tab:Mermaid_Diagram}, SVR reaches 94.29\% Rendering Accuracy, close to Qwen3-VL-235B (94.97\%) and higher than the Qwen3-VL-8B base model.
+SVR also obtains the highest SSIM (0.7892), suggesting that supervised training on SSG targets improves structural fidelity rather than only syntactic validity.